DTStack/chunjun/README.md

 # Introduction

 FlinkX is a data synchronization tool based on Flink.
-FlinkX can collect static data, such as MySQL, HDFS, etc, as well as real-time changing data, such as MySQL binlog, Kafka, etc. FlinkX currently includes the following features:
+FlinkX can collect static data, such as MySQL, HDFS, etc, as well as real-time changing data, such as MySQL binlog, Kafka, etc. **At the same time, FlinkX is also a computing framework that supports all the syntax and features of native FlinkSql**.
+FlinkX currently includes the following features:

 - Most plugins support concurrent reading and writing of data, which can greatly improve the speed of reading and writing;